Sport in the Northern Territory: Basketball

 Basketball Northern Territory (BNT) is the governing body of basketball in the Northern Territory.
 The major association in the territory is Darwin Basketball Association (DBA).
-In 2022, the Darwin Salties will debut in the Queensland-based NBL1 North competition, making the NBL1 the first Australian sport league to have clubs based in and playing out of every state and territory in Australia.
+In 2022, the Darwin Salties debuted in the Queensland-based NBL1 North competition, making the NBL1 the first Australian sport league to have clubs based in and playing out of every state and territory in Australia.
+The club folded in 2024 due to financial difficulties.

 Combat sports

 Boxing NT is the governing body for amateur boxing in the Northern Territory and is affiliated with Boxing Australia.

 There are four clubs for affiliated with Judo NT they are Darwin Judo Club, Marrara Judo Club, The Judo Studio and Top End Judo Academy.

 Only two clubs for affiliated with Australian Karate Federation they are Okinawan Chinese Martial Arts Association and Darwin Shotokan Karate.